 For each vehicle subject to the requirements of this HD I/M Regulation, the vehicle owner shall:

-Obtain a valid compliance certificate, as required under section 2196.1, and be able to present the certificate during inspections.
+Maintain compliance with the HD I/M Regulation as specified in section 2196.1.

 Retain the necessary documentation regarding the current hiring freight contractor or broker in the vehicle, as specified in section 2197.3(e).